Now is the time for Starmer to say no to the unions | John Rentoul

 The third advantage is that being a responsible government-in-waiting will help to maximise the Labour vote at the election.
 This is the part that will be most vehemently contested at the National Policy Forum in Nottingham next weekend, and at its annual conference in Liverpool in October.

-Labour members feel a strong pull towards promising the Earth.
+Labour members feel a strong pull towards promising the earth.
 Union leaders will line up to demand more money.
 That is, I suppose, what party members and union leaders are for.
 But the voters recognise that what a prime minister is for is saying “No”.

 Of course, parts of the wider electorate are not above being tempted by shiny, unfunded offers, but the dominant mood among voters at elections is that of suspicion of promises that appear not to add up.